privacyguides/privacyguides.org/docs/basics/dns-overview.en.md

 [**DNS over HTTPS**](https://en.wikipedia.org/wiki/DNS_over_HTTPS) as defined in [RFC 8484](https://datatracker.ietf.org/doc/html/rfc8484) packages queries in the [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) protocol and provides security with HTTPS.
 Support was first added in web browsers such as Firefox 60 and Chrome 83.

 Native implementation of DoH showed up in iOS 14, macOS 11, Microsoft Windows, and Android 13 (however it won't be enabled [by default](https://android-review.googlesource.com/c/platform/packages/modules/DnsResolver/+/1833144)).
-General Linux desktop support is waiting on the systemd [implementation](https://github.com/systemd/systemd/issues/8639) so [installing third party software is still required](../dns.md#linux).
+General Linux desktop support is waiting on the systemd [implementation](https://github.com/systemd/systemd/issues/8639) so [installing third-party software is still required](../dns.md#linux).

 ## What can an outside party see?